471D38UNNUX/Metasploit-Framework-Installer/README.md

 #bash Metasploit-Framework-Installer-For-Kali.sh

-For start Metasploit Framework
+For start Metasploit Framework.

 #msfconsole

-You can also use based on Debian method
+You can also use based on Debian method.

 For windows installation: